 |Focus||Modern / Quantum Content knowledge (wave functions, measurement, time dependence, probability, infinite square well, 1D tunneling, energy levels)|

 Sample question from the QMAT:

-The Colorado Science Education Initiative has developed a wide range of curricular materials for teaching junior-level quantum mechanics, of which the QMAT is only one.
-Please visit the website (http://www.colorado.edu/sei/departments/physics_3220.htm) for other materials such as group activities, clicker questions, and homework.
+The Colorado Science Education Initiative (SEI) and collaborators have developed a wide range of curricular materials for teaching junior-level quantum mechanics, of which the QMAT is only one.
+Other materials include group activities, clicker questions, and homework.

 This is the third highest level of research validation, corresponding to at least 3 of the validation categories below.